rockerBOO/awesome-neovim/.github/pull_request_template.md

-Notes:
-* Make sure you add a `.` to the end of your lines.
+Checklist:
+- [ ] The plugin is specifically build for Neovim.
+- [ ] The lines end with a `.`.
 This is to conform to `awesome-list` linting and requirements.
-* Make sure it's not already on the list.
+- [ ] It's not already on the list.
+- [ ] It supports treesitter syntax if it's a colorscheme.